 So, now that we’ve unpacked the logic of asking your guests to power down their devices, let’s talk about how you prepare your guests for your policy.

-Most people understand that I was hired to complete a job, and it’s never anyone’s intention to hinder that.
+Most people understand that the photographer was hired to complete a job, and it’s never anyone’s intention to hinder that.
 It’s always best to make special arrangements like this before the wedding ceremony begins, never during!
 With a little advanced prep, everyone wins.